FabG/llm-proxy-poc/README.md

  - Dataset creation and Data **annotation**
  - LLM Response **evaluation** leveraging other LLMs and golden datasets
  - SPA **UI** for easy review, annotation,... of the traces, datasets, evaluations,...
+ - **Guardrail** to detect, quantify and mitigate the presence of specific types of risks (toxicity, PII, profanity, ...)
  - Ease of integration in consumer code - there should be no change to the LLM API code

 **Nice to Have**: